owulveryck/blog/content/post/from-cli-to-microservice.md

 {{</highlight >}}

 We have changed the Output type, but as all the fields are embedded within the structure, the "service implementation" interface (`grpcCommand`) has not changed.
-We only need to change a little bit the implementation in order to return a more complete `Output` object:
+We only need to change a little bit the implementation in order to return a completed `Output` object:

 {{< highlight go >}}
 func (g *grpcCommands) Hello(ctx context.Context, in *myservice.Arg) (*myservice.Output, error) {